broadinstitute/gnomad_qc/gnomad_qc/v4/sample_qc/README.md

 ## Relatedness

 We use [`cuKING`](https://github.com/populationgenomics/cuKING) for pruning related samples for v4.
-It involves the following steps:
+Make sure that you've cloned the `cuKING` git submodule in this directory (`git submodule update --init`).
+Then follow these steps:

 ### Preparing the production environment